arkatebi/OpenWorld-problem/README.md

 The CAFAAssess software (https://github.com/ashleyzhou972/CAFAAssess) is modified to calculate the precision-recall scores for different evaluation sets.
-The following command calcualtes precision-recall scores for prediction scores obtained from BLAST model in MFO ontology:
+The following command calcualtes precision-recall scores for prediction scores obtained from the BLAST model in the MFO ontology:
 ```
 python2 ./CAFAAssess/precrec_main.py -I1=./workspace/blastScores/evalSet-1.mfo.scores.txt.1 \
                                      -I2=./workspace/evalSets/bm-evalSet-1.mfo \